qmlbook/qt6book/docs/ch04-qmlstart/input.md

 ## TextInput

-The `TextInput` allows the user to enter a line of text.
+`TextInput` allows the user to enter a line of text.
 The element supports input constraints such as `validator`, `inputMask`, and `echoMode`.

 ```qml
 // textinput.qml